California plans to file lawsuit against Trump over National Guard deployment to protests

 “Looking really bad in L.A.
 BRING IN THE TROOPS!!!” he wrote.

-Newsom called on Trump to rescind the Guard deployment in a letter Sunday afternoon, calling it a "serious breach of state sovereignty."
+Newsom called on Trump to rescind the Guard deployment in a letter Sunday, calling it a "serious breach of state sovereignty."

 The governor, who was was in Los Angeles meeting with local law enforcement and officials, also told protesters that they were playing into Trump's plans and would face arrest for violence or property destruction.